JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-get-started.md

 >
 {type="note"}

-Support for multiplatform programming is one of Kotlin’s key benefits.
+Support for multiplatform programming is one of Kotlin's key benefits.
 It reduces time spent writing and maintaining the same code for [different platforms](multiplatform-dsl-reference.md#targets) while retaining the flexibility and benefits of native programming.

 Learn more about [Kotlin Multiplatform benefits](multiplatform.md).